Home > Recipes > American > Homemade Canned Dill Pickles

 Peppercorn, bay leaves, dill stems, and garlic all add flavor and spice to the pickles.

-Water and distilled white vinegar are always needed for pickling.
+Water and distilled white vinegar are always necessary for pickling.

 Sugar and pickling salt add the perfect touch of sweetness and the perfect salty touch to these whole pickles.